anjohnson1/AllTrails_At_Lunch/README.md

 ## What I Would Have Done Differently
 - Ideally would have had time independently learning the Google Maps API as this was my first time using it.
 Some maps functionality is left out.
+- Better transitions from List to Map views in mobile

 ## Available Scripts